Welcome!

 I'm an Assistant Professor in the Department of Linguistics at Indiana University.
 I received my Ph.D. in Linguistics from the University of Chicago in 2018.

-My research focuses on theoretical syntax and its interfaces with semantics and morphology.
-My work investigates theoretical issues surrounding relativization, subordination, nominalization, agreement/concord, and categorization.
+My primary research area lies in theoretical syntax, with a particular focus on understanding how syntax interfaces with semantics and morphology.
+More narrowly, my work investigates theoretical issues surrounding relativization, nominalization, clausal embedding, agreement/concord, and categorization.

 Much of my research draws from my fieldwork on Wá·šiw (Washo), an Indigenous language spoken around Lake Tahoe (dáʔaw).
-My work aims to highlight the contributions of Indigenous languages to the development of linguistic theory.
+More recently, I have also become involved with the Chin Languages Research Project.
+One aim of my work is to highlight the contributions of understudied and Indigenous languages to the development of linguistic theory.

 Recent and upcoming